No. 271 Squadron RAF: Second World War

 Among the early tasks of the squadron was the support of RAF units in France, and the evacuation of them once the fall of France became inevitable.
 Following that, they worked mostly within the UK, moving equipment and supplies, especially when RAF fighter squadrons moved airfields.
 For a while the Squadron operated a detached flight at RAF Wick running a regular service to Reykjavík in Iceland using de Havilland DH.91 Albatross aircraft, but when both were lost this was abandoned, the detached flight instead acquiring de Havilland Dominies, which were used to supply remote Scottish communities.

 From 1942 they began an association with the airborne forces and this role would show an increasing prominence in the squadron's mission.
 Airborne training flights were a commonplace task during 1942 and 1943.
 The squadron was transferred to the newly formed RAF Transport Command in March 1943, and was re-equipped with Douglas Dakotas from August, although a flight of Harrows were retained as air ambulances.
+The squadron moved RAF Down Ampney on 29 February 1944.

 The squadron took part in the invasion of Normandy in 1944; on D-Day it dropped men of the 3rd Parachute Brigade and towed Airspeed Horsa gliders.
 Further support for the Allied landings and the battle for France followed, including support for the Battle of Arnhem during Operation Market Garden.
 During this operation, one of the squadron's pilots Flight Lieutenant David Lord was awarded a posthumous Victoria Cross for gallantry in continuing his mission after his aircraft had been severely damaged and crashed soon after killing Lord and all his crew except one.
 This was the only award of the Victoria Cross to a member of Transport Command.
 Another pilot of the squadron who was awarded the Distinguished Flying Cross during Operation Market Garden was the post-war entertainer Jimmy Edwards.

 After the war, the squadron continued its supply role for a time, before being renumbered as No. 77 Squadron on 1 December 1946.